canonical/spread/README.md

     - src/*
 exclude:
     - src/*.o

+rename:
+    - s,path/one,path/two,
 ```

-The `path` option must be provided, while `include` defaults to a single
+The `path` option must be provided to define the base directory where the
+content will live under, while `include` defaults to a single entry with `*`
-entry with `*` which causes everything inside the project directory to be sent
+which causes everything inside the project directory to be sent over.

-over.
-Nothing is excluded by default.
+The remote tree will usually look the same as the local one, but that
+may be changed using the `rename` field.
+It takes a list of regular
+expressions that act on the full relative name of each entry, and also
+on the target of symbolic links.
+To avoid touching the target of symbolic
+links append the `S` modifier as a suffix of the expression.

+Note that Spread will still expect tasks to live in the same directories as
+they do locally, so these directories cannot be moved.

 <a name="selecting"/>
 Selecting which tasks to run